Richard-LZ-Zhang/Vector_AI_project/README.md

 Run train_store.py completes a full training on Fashion_MNIST data, and store the model parameters in a path.

 To Use your own data, see test_cnn_np.py which exports the raw data in Fashion_MNIST in form numpy uint8 array and feed into customized dataset, and feed back in to the model.
 The current code supports input in size 28 height 1 in numpy array uint8 form.
-The data should first be used into creating dataset_customize object.
-THen the usage will be the same as using torch dataset.
+The data should first be used into creating dataset_customize object, in np array with shape (num_of_images, 28,28) for test data, and (num_of_images) for test label.
+Then the usage will be the same as using torch dataset.

-III Problem and Proposed Solutions:
+# III Problem and Proposed Solutions:

 1. No auto reconnect for gcloud and Kafka strategies
 2. For Gcloud, problematic if there a lot of unacknowledged data in the cloud and then a subscriber connects to it.
 Solution: a "max_messages" option for pull